Some links in this post may be affiliate links

 For container grown Shrub Althea, ensure that the pot has adequate drainage holes and that the soil drains easily to prevent it from getting soggy.

 Common pests in Rose of Sharon are aphids, whiteflies and Japanese Bettles.
-Spray the plant with an Insecticidal soap or Neem oil to get rid of the pests.
-Make sure to cover the entire plant.
+Spray the plant with an insecticidal soap or neem oil to get rid of the pests.
+Ensure to follow the manufacturer's recommendations.